-The bee balm plant is a North American native, thriving in woodland areas.
-Also known by its botanical name of Monarda, bee balm is very attractive to bees, butterflies and hummingbirds.
-The bee balm flower has an open, daisy-like shape, with tubular petals in shades of red, pink, purple and white.
+The bee balm plant is a North American native that thrives in woodland areas.
+Also known as bergamot and by its botanical name Monarda, bee balm is attractive to bees, butterflies, and hummingbirds.
+The bee balm flower has an open, daisy-like shape, with tubular petals in shades of red, pink, purple, and white.
 Bee balm plants are perennial, coming back year after year to add cheerful color to your garden.

 How to Plant Bee Balm

-Most varieties of the bee balm plant are between 2-1/2 feet to 4 feet tall, but there are also dwarf varieties less than 10 inches high.
-Dwarf varieties are excellent for container gardens, or up front in your flower border where you can appreciate the shaggy, tubular blooms of the bee balm flower.
+Most varieties of the bee balm plant are between 2-1/2 feet and 4 feet (0.75–1 m) tall, but there are also dwarf varieties less than 10 inches (26 cm) high.
+Dwarf varieties are excellent for container gardens or up front in your flower border where you can appreciate the shaggy, tubular blooms of the bee balm flower.

 If you want a bushier plant, pinch off the stem tips as new growth appears in the early spring.
-In late fall, cut the bee balms down to just a few inches tall.
-In cold areas, it may die completely to the ground during the winter, but will reappear in the spring.
+In late fall, cut bee balm down to just a few inches (5 to 10 cm) tall.
+In cold areas, it may die completely to the ground during the winter but will reappear in the spring.

 The bee balm plant is susceptible to powdery mildew, appearing as a gray, powdery dust on the buds and leaves in moist, cool weather.
 Fortunately, most instances of powdery mildew do not lead to the loss of plants.

 If your bee balm plant develops mildew, you can treat it with natural remedies or a fungicide spray from the local garden center.
 Mildew may be prevented by planting bee balm where it will have good air circulation and avoiding watering from overhead.
 There are also new, mildew-resistant cultivars being developed.